Abu Dhabi royals involved in RBS talks - sources

 "If they can turn their investment in RBS into anything like the returns they had on their Barclays shareholding, they will do very well out of it, which in turn should be to the benefit of the wider British economy," said Simon Denham, chief executive of spread-betters Capital Spreads.

 Its investment in Citigroup, however, remains a sore point.
-The emirate's main sovereign wealth fund went to an arbitration panel to get the deal scrapped or get paid more than $4 billion in damages.
+The emirate's main sovereign wealth fund went to an arbitration panel to get the deal scrapped or get paid more than $4 billion (2 billion pounds) in damages.
 The panel ruled against it, a decision it has appealed against.

 RBS CEO Stephen Hester is three years into a five-year turnaround plan that he has dubbed the biggest-ever bank restructuring.